BenSparksCode/ferry-contracts/README.md

 ## To Do List

+- [x] Deploy to Mumbai to test VRF
 - [ ] Add Superfluid stream for staking rewards portion of gov token, triggered on exit if needed
-- [ ] Test all functions work on mainnet fork
-- [ ] Deploy to Mumbai to test VRF
 - [ ] Note if textile bridge is a frontend thing only - tell Ryan and plan admin dashboard
 - [ ] Zora callback data for owner -> NFT must be stored in contract
 - [ ] Work out NFT generation and storage with Zora
-- [ ] Dig into Ceramic - try get demo app running
-- [ ] Try get Ceramic DID into contract subscription flow in mappings
+- [ ] Test all functions work on mainnet fork
 - [ ] Look into paying with MATIC and DAI

 ## Contracts